 John took a year off to prepare for boot camp.
 His father had found an ad in the local paper for a strength coach who was a former Russian Special Forces instructor—Pavel Tsatsouline.
 Mr. and Mrs. Faas felt Pavel and his Iron Curtain discipline were exactly what John needed to prepare himself.
 So began a year—a lifetime of intense training and strong friendship between Pavel and John.
 Anyone who knew John knew Pavel; Pavel’s teaching and training were an integral part of John’s life.
 John brought Pavel’s tools, training, and Pavel himself to his work and teammates.

-I met John the night I met my husband over 10 years ago and stayed close as he and my husband were teammates and at one point we all shared a home.
-John taught our son to play chess and became Godfather to our first-born daughter—a job he held in the highest regard.
-I knew how much John meant to our family personally and to the people in the Naval Special Warfare Community, but after his death I soon understood that John had a great impact even on people who barely met him.
+I met John the night I met my husband over ten years ago and stayed close, as he and my husband were teammates and at one point we all shared a home.
+John taught our son to play chess and became godfather to our first-born daughter—a job he held in the highest regard.
+I knew how much John meant to our family personally and to the people in the Naval Special Warfare Community, but after his death I soon understood John had a great impact even on people who barely met him.